keptn-contrib/artifacthub/helm/0.1.0/README.md

 This integration shows you how to leverage [Job-executor-service](https://github.com/keptn-contrib/job-executor-service) for deployment with `helm` on your Kubernetes cluster.

-**Please note, that the instructions provided here serve the purpose of enabling you to run and configure your Kubernetes deployments using job-executor-service.
+**Please note, that the instructions provided here enable you to run and configure your Kubernetes deployments using the job-executor-service.
 They are in no way intended to be a complete reference of Kubernetes, nor Helm, nor Keptn.**

 ## Installation and Configuration